bdr99/py-aosmith/README.md

 # py-aosmith

 This is an API Client for A. O. Smith iCOMM-enabled water heaters.
-If you can control your water heater using the A. O. Smith mobile app ([iOS](https://apps.apple.com/us/app/a-o-smith/id456489822)/[Android](https://play.google.com/store/apps/details?id=com.aosmith.warrantycheck)), then it should be compatible with this library.
+If you can control your water heater using the iCOMM mobile app ([iOS](https://apps.apple.com/app/icomm-connectivity/id1494213395)/[Android](https://play.google.com/store/apps/details?id=com.aosmith.icomm)), then it should be compatible with this library.

 # Known Compatible Models